induane/asinine-website/topics/articles/article_9.rst

 The words :ref:`conservative` and :ref:`liberal` are thrown around with little thought to their underlying meaning.
-Instead they form divisions between people and ideals by ascribing generalized labels, but the reality is that there are very few people who aren't deeply conservative.
+Instead they form divisions between people and ideals by ascribing generalized labels.
+The reality is that there are very few people who aren't deeply conservative.

 Seeming acts of bravery are often the result of deep unrecognized fear; the fear of chaos.
 This deeper fear is strong and insidious enough to drive people